 What causes loose teeth?
-Loose teeth are caused by the presence of bacteria and periodontal disease under the gums around the teeth.
+Loose teeth are caused by the presence of germs and periodontal disease under the gums around the teeth.
 As the disease worsens, the gum pockets deepen due to loss of attachment structure.
-The bacteria from gingivitis and gum disease cause the body to destroy bone and gum tissue around the teeth, which are meant to hold the teeth in place.
+The germs from gingivitis and gum disease cause the body to destroy bone and gum tissue around the teeth, which are meant to hold the teeth in place.

 - Bleeding gums

 - Pus around the tooth

 - Food packing between the teeth or under the gums